sourcegraph/handbook/content/departments/people-talent/talent/tools/resources_for_recruiting_operations.md

 **Note:** Follow the same scheduling steps for internal candidates that you would for external candidates.
 Send the confirmation email to the internal candidate's Sourcegraph email address so they can add the event to their calendar if they'd like.

+### How to schedule a debrief

+**Step 1:** Create a Google calendar invite titled, "Debrief - {candidate name} - {job title]" and invite all panelists who participated in the interview process

+**Step 2:** Mark values interviewers as optional, unless they submitted a scorecard as s a "no decision", "no", or "definitely not"

+**Step 3:** Add zoom video conferencing details

+**Step 4:** Copy the candidate's Greenhouse URL and paste it into the body of the calendar invite

+**Step 5:** Write the words "#brighthire" in the body of the email so that the recorded debrief is tied to the candidate's brighthire page

+**Step 6:** Send the invite at the most optimal time for all interviewers

+**Step 7:** When joining the debrief, click "Interview with BrightHire" so that the meeting is recorded.

 ### Scheduling best practices

 - Scheduling over other meetings on interviewers’ calendars